arlbibek/Retrieving-Bhagavad-Gita/README.md

 ## Feature List

-- You could choose among three options:
+- You could choose among different options such as:
-    1. Retrieve: Everything - All 700 verses
+    + Retrieve: Everything - All 700 verses
-    2. Retrieve: A single chapter - All verses from selected chapter
+    + Retrieve: A single chapter - All verses from selected chapter
-    3. Retrieve: Specific verse from a specific chapter
+    + Retrieve: Specific verse from a specific chapter
+    + Retrieve and print a random quote.
+    + And More..
 - Choose to save output file in:
     - Markdown (.md) format (Recommended)
     - Or text (.txt) format